Overview and Applications

 At a Glance

-All TSVP Visiting Scholars, coordinators, and program participants are expected to actively contribute to the theoretical sciences environment at OIST and its research output.
+All Visiting Scholars, domestic visitors, coordinators, and program participants are expected to actively contribute to the research environment at OIST and its research output.

 Note: Previously accepted candidates may apply for another visit.

-Expenses covered by OIST for participants in VS or TP
+Expenses covered by OIST for Visiting Scholars and Thematic Program participants

 - A round-trip airfare between the home institution and OIST

 - Daily allowance (OIST per diem)